lulzzz/documentation-1/docs/index.md

 ### Pods

-A pod is a group of one or more docker containers, with shared storage/network, and a specification for how to run the containers.
+A pod is a docker container, with shared storage/network, and a specification for how to run the containers.
 Pods are run in nodes.

 ### Cluster